 People in state (not federal) prisons must deal with problems through their state prison systems’ administrative remedies procedures — the federal Bureau of Prisons cannot help, unless the state prisoner is incarcerated in a federal facility.
 State prisoners can ask their wardens, case managers, or counselors for information and forms to file complaints and get relief.

-Join FAMM’s Facebook group and take part in our lively and important conversation about criminal justice reform.
+Join FAMM’s Facebook page and take part in our lively and important conversation about criminal justice reform.

 Also check out FAMMilies in Action.
 This group is for former prisoners and people who have a loved one in prison.
 It’s a place to share resources, stories, and to keep up with criminal justice reform efforts across the nation.